Summiting Mount Cleveland

 On the inland side of the cape, you will find more exposed rocky outcrops.
 On the point, you'll find cliffs.
 Really enjoy the views as you walk the ridge line; looking west toward Townsville, you'll see landmarks like Castle Hill and Magnetic Island in a completely different light.

-Here's a suggested route; I find that the ridge lines in this type of terrain feel open and are easy to traverse.
+Here's a suggested route; The ridgelines in this type of terrain are more open and are easy to traverse than ascending via creeks.

 How to get there

 Drive south of Townsville, and turn left onto Cape Cleveland Road (the AIMS turn off).
 Continue out to the Cape to the base of the mountain.
-You'll see the suggested car park on the interactive map.
+You'll see the suggested car parks on the interactive map above.

 What to take

-- At least 3 L of water, 4 L is recommended – No refill during the day
+- At least 3 litres of water, 4 litres is recommended - No refill during the day

 - Electrolytes are recommended.